IST407-707/project-checkpoint-1-wellbeing-prediction/wellbeing_proposal.md

 P2.
 Apply spatial analysis techniques such as kernel density estimation and spatial clustering to identify geographic hotspots.
 Use appropriate bandwidth selection and clustering algorithms to detect spatial clusters of elevated risk.

 P2.
-Access API and integrate census demographic data at the census tract level (1,400 to 8000 people per subdivision)  with spatial analysis results to assess disparities in risk among different populations.
+Access API and integrate census demographic data at the census tract level (1,400 to 8000 people per subdivision)  with spatial analysis results to assess disparities in risk within the population.
 Perform spatial join operations to link demographic information to spatial units.

 P2.
 Conduct exploratory data analysis to identify temporal patterns and relationships between variables.
 Visualize time series plots and heatmaps to identify trends, seasonality, and potential outliers.